mtomassoli/TS-Experiments/Writing Full-Fledged Type Programs in Typescript.md

     'StartsWith' bind v'start' apply v'key'

-Note that `bind` can't bind the last argument, and that `call` can only be used when exactly one argument is missing.
+Note that `bind` can't bind the last argument, and that `apply` can only be used when exactly one argument is missing.

 To implement `call`, I first introduced the *comma* operator `,` as follows: